-The Easiest Way to Add Blank Pages to a PDF
+The Easiest Way to Rearranging and Add Blank Pages to a PDF

 When working on a book file, you may need to add blank pages as fillers.
+If you’re preparing a project with Ken the Book Printer, making sure your file is set up correctly will save time later.
 This could be to include blank endsheets at the beginning or end of the interior pages or to ensure the total page count is divisible by four for printing purposes.
 The steps below guide you through adding blank pages to your PDF.

 Using Adobe Acrobat